 27. Use Direct Mail to Target Surrounding Apartments

 Direct mail campaigns target renters in older buildings who might be ready for an upgrade.
 Postcards highlighting new amenities and move-in specials drive local traffic to the site.
-High-quality visuals of the property interiors stand out in a physical mailbox.
-Targeted lists ensure that the mailers only reach people currently paying rent nearby.
-Traditional mail provides a tangible reminder of the property for local multifamily marketing.
+High-quality visuals of the property interiors stand out in a physical mailbox, and targeted lists ensure that the mailers only reach people currently paying rent nearby.

 28. Try Geofenced SMS and Push Notifications

 Geofenced marketing sends notifications to prospects when they are near competitor buildings.
-Opt-in compliance ensures that all SMS messages follow legal telecommunications rules.
 Short and compelling messages offer immediate reasons to tour the nearby property.
 Pushing alerts to prospects during their search captures attention at a critical moment.
 Location-based alerts provide a high-tech edge for competitive leasing.

 29. Sponsor Local Community Events

-Sponsoring local 5Ks or farmers' markets builds brand awareness within the community.
+Sponsoring local community events such as local 5Ks or farmers' markets builds brand awareness within the community.
 On-site activation at these events allows for lead capture and face-to-face interaction.
 Distributing branded swag or brochures keeps the property name in prospect homes.
-Supporting local causes creates a positive image for the building and management.
-Community involvement is a long-term investment in the reputation of apartment communities.
+Supporting local causes creates a positive image for the building and management, and is a long-term investment in the reputation of apartment communities.

 30. Host a Pop-Up or "Try Before You Lease" Experience